HTTP Requests with $action

 When file inputs with the x-files directive contain files, HTTP magics automatically switch from JSON to FormData, enabling seamless file uploads.

-<div x-data="{ title: '' }">
+<div x-data="{ title: '' }" x-sync>

-<input type="text" x-model="title">
+<input type="text" x-name="title">

 <input type="file" name="document" x-files>